ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 be necessary to prevent having the large volume of requests being classified as an attack by the server.

 If a server accepts a larger volume of requests from a relay, it needs to trust that the relay does not allow abusive levels of request volumes from Clients.
-That is, if a server allows requests from the relay to be exempt from rate limits, the server might want to ensure that the relay applies a rate limiting policy that is acceptable to the server.
+That is, if a server allows requests from the relay to be exempt from rate limits, the server might want to ensure that the relay applies a rate-limiting policy that is acceptable to the server.

 Servers that enter into an agreement with a relay that enables a higher request rate might choose to authenticate the relay to enable the higher rate.